aalexeenco/YouTubeChapters/README.md

 ## Installation

- Download the archive and extract to a desired location and then load the extension manually:
+ Download the archive and extract the contents to a desired location and then load the extension manually:

 ### Chrome